dyota257/wrestlingscoreboard/to-do.md

 # To-do list
+## From November tournament
+[ ] it would be easier to click on the row of the table and immediately set the matchID to that row [ ] Underline is wrong
+[ ] Period 1 sometimes jumps to End
+    * this happens when page isn't refreshed e.g. to avoid refreshing
+* Arash says to be faster with the scores.
+How to allow this?
+[ ] Put in a custom time if something bad happened with the clock [ ] Hide scoreboard in game setup to not confuse people as to what to look at

 ## from night before nevember tournament
 [ ] when the local DB is used (Maria) for testing, tournamentWarning is not defined.
 Why??
 Everything is OK again when connected to Jaws.
 [ ] make the local Maria db mirror the production one and prefill it with data